EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 (1 - *a*) *n* - *a* *n* = (1 - 2 *a*) *n* different cases to choose.
 So the probability is
 (1 - 2 *a*) *n* / *n* = 1 - 2 *a*.

+#### 7.3 A randomized version of quicksort

+##### 7.3-1

+> Why do we analyze the expected running time of a randomized algorithm and not its worst-case running time?

+The worst-case running time doesn’t change if we randomize the algorithm, since we might generate the very same worst case by chance.

 ------------------------------------------------------------------------------------------------------------------------

 > List of common symbols: